 - A copy of all relevant transcripts

-- A statement of what scholarships and fellowships you are pursuing (NSF, etc.)
+- A statement of what scholarships, fellowships, or other sources of support that you are pursuing (NSF GFRP, etc.)

 - A sample of your writing.
 This could be a publication, term paper or project report; something you feel represents your writing ability

-Please combine items 2-5 into a single PDF file; official copies of transcripts and GRE scores are not needed for a first inquiry (your GRE scores could simply be reported on your resume).
+Please combine items 2-5 into a single PDF file; official copies of transcripts are not needed for a first inquiry.
 If you have not yet finished your undergraduate degree, send us your most recent transcripts.
 We keep all inquiries for at least one year, so combining everything into a single file makes archiving and retrieving the information easier for us.
-From your perspective, once you have combined your information into a single PDF file it makes contacting other prospective graduate advisors simpler.
+Plus, once you have combined your information into a single PDF file it can make contacting other prospective graduate advisors simpler.

-If your application is competitive and if either of us has funds to support a student, we will extend an invitation to have you come to visit with us at OSU.
-This will allow us to meet, allow you to meet our current students, and to visit with other faculty in the department.
+If your application is competitive and we have funds to support a student, we will extend an invitation to have you come to visit with us at OSU.
+This will allow you to meet with us and our current students, and to visit with other faculty in the department.
 A visit to campus is not required, but is strongly recommend.
-We rarely accept students who we haven’t met in person.
+We rarely accept students whom we haven’t met in person.
 Besides, you don’t want to commit yourself to 2-4 years in our lab without some feeling that we can get along; just because we are professors at a great university doesn’t necessarily mean you’ll want to work with us.
 An invitation to visit is not an offer of a position.